stev-star/Data-Engineering-101-Introduction-to-Data-Engineering/README.md

 can be organized into a formatted repository like a database.
 Unstructured data -- such as text, images, audio and video files -- doesn't conform to conventional data models.

+# Data Engineering Tools and Skills

+- Data engineers use many different tools to work with data.
+They use a specialized skill set to create end-to-end data pipelines that move data from source systems totarget destinations.
+Data engineers are skilled in programming languages such as C#, Java, Python, R, Ruby, Scala and SQL.
+Python, R and SQL are the three most important languages data engineers use.

+Engineers need a good understanding of ETL tools and REST-oriented APIs for creating and managing data integration jobs.
+These skills also help in providing data analysts and business users with simplified access to prepared data sets.

+Data engineers must understand data warehouses and data lakes and how they work.
+For instance, Hadoop data lakes that offload the processing and storage work of established enterprise data warehouses support the big data analytics efforts data engineers work on.

+Data engineers must also understand NoSQL databases and Apache Spark systems, which are becoming common components of data workflows.
+Data engineers should have a knowledge of relational database systems as well, such as MySQL and PostgreSQL.
+Another focus is Lambda architecture, which supports unified data pipelines for batch and real-time processing.

+Business intelligence (BI) platforms and the ability to configure them are another important focus for data engineers.
+With BI platforms, they can establish connections among data warehouses, data lakes and other data sources.
+Engineers must know how to work with the interactive dashboards BI platforms use.